 Tasia Duske, the CEO of Museum Hack, suggests treating the meeting like a job interview.
 In addition to preparing throughout the year, take time in the weeks or days leading up to the annual review to determine what talking points you want to discuss.
 Did you excel in one area of your job?
 You might want to make that a focal point of the discussion if you're negotiating a raise.

 "You should do the work that most employees would consider overpreparing: Anticipate questions and feedback, make notes on your answers and practice in front of a mirror or a friend," said Duske.
 "Also develop specific asks: What do you want from your employer over the next 12 months?
 If you are interested in promotions in your role or pay, then help layout a plan to get there; the easier you make it for your boss, the easier it will be for them to give it to you."

 Don't leave your chances of getting a promotion or pay raise up to chance.
 Specifically address those goals in your review.
 Consider drafting a plan of how you could work your way to a promotion.
 As Duske mentions, you're going to have a better chance of improving your job situation if you explain to your boss how you can get there.

 Preparation is a two-way street, though.
 Annual performance reviews are doomed to fail if the employer doesn't come prepared.
-[Interested in a professional employer organization for your business?
-Check out our best picks and reviews.]

 "I've been part of many annual reviews where the manager or employer did little to no preparation in advance, they just 'winged it,'" said Duske.
 "Compare this to a manager who spends an hour or more documenting the employee's successes and makes a custom plan for their advancement.
 The latter will inspire higher levels of performance, job satisfaction and retention going forward."